-In compliance with the federal Drug-Free Schools and Campuses regulations, Rocky Mountain College of Art + Design (RMCAD) prohibits the unlawful manufacture, possession, use, or distribution of a controlled substance (illicit drugs and alcohol) of any kind and of any amount by students and employees.
+E. Alcohol and Other Drug Abuse and Violence Prevention Standards of Conduct of a controlled substance (illicit drugs and alcohol) of any kind and of any amount by students and employees.
 These prohibitions cover any individual's actions that are part of any RMCAD activities, including those occurring while on RMCAD property or in the conduct of RMCAD business away from the campus.
 More specifically, the following is prohibited: